zkoevaari/csv-detect-missing/tests/TESTS.md

 - index: 2 or 3
 - format: uint (timestamp)

 When considering field no.2, program should produce empty output, but there are a couple of places where fields no.3 (and rest) are completely missing.
-These should halt the program when run with index set to 3 (-i3), and whith the allow flag (-a) also set, it should give a single result considering that on all but one occasion only 2 of the 3 sensors missed.
+These should halt the program when run with index set to 3 (-i3), and with the allow flag (-a) also set, it should give a single result considering that on all but one occasion only 2 of the 3 sensors missed.
 When run through grep to filter for only one of the IDs, it should report all 9 cases of 4-minute gaps.

 ### sensor2.csv